 As you can see, the docker image was run with --rm parameter, which causes the container to self destruct after it completed running.

-At this article, we talked a little bit about Docker and created a very basic Docker Image with PHP inside Visual Studio Code.
-In the next article, we will look at how to use PHP with nginx, all inside Docker.
+In this article, we talked a little bit about Docker and created a very basic Docker Image with PHP inside Visual Studio Code.
+In the next article, we will look at how to use PHP with Nginx.
+All inside docker, with the help of container orchestration technology called Docker Compose.
 If you have any questions, please, leave them in the comments below.